neohotsauce/amin-gatsby/src/pages/about.md

     - image: /img/q1.jpg
     - image: /img/q2.jpg
   description: >
-    We at Amin Construction strive to exceed our clients' expectations by constructing buildings of the highest quality that guarantees satisfaction, and by completing our projects on time, every time.
+    We at Amin Construction strive to exceed our Clients' expectations by constructing buildings of the highest quality that guarantees satisfaction, and by completing our projects on time, every time.